Processes are all the same everywhere and rarely change. How they are managed is what differentiates best-in-class from the rest

 Truth be told, the accounting department is one of the traditional cost centers within a company that was always considered to be somewhat of an operational unit rather than a strategic one.
 Many businesses still believe that a cost center does not contribute towards their overall revenues or profits.
 Because its main job is to monitor the actual expenses and cash flows, companies have so far failed to recognize its potential as a strategic driver.

 However, this is changing, slowly and steadily.
-The 2019 CFO Pulse Survey confirms this fact — at least 32% of the CFOs responding to this survey have admitted to spending more time in driving strategy while 16% are placing greater emphasis on budgeting and financial planning.
 What’s interesting is that companies that were previously reserved about introducing disruptive technology in traditional administrative tasks are now finding real value in automating their most repetitive, labor-intensive processes.

 How Lean Management can be applied to AP